 The country park also offers a fun and varied events programme for families, children and groups throughout the year.
 It has undergone an ambitious multi-million pound redevelopment programme to create an outstanding visitor attraction where visitors can participate in and enjoy our local and natural cultural heritage as well as -

 *Please note that the castle is undergoing restoration and is currently closed.

 Dean Castle is one of Ayrshire’s best preserved castles and free attractions and was the stronghold of the Boyds, Lords of Kilmarnock, for over 400 years.
 Their connections with Robert the Bruce made them one of the most powerful families in Scotland.
 Steeped in history, with world class collections and regularly changing exhibitions, Dean Castle and its estate was gifted to the people of Kilmarnock in the 1970’s by Lord Howard de Walden and has been enjoyed by millions of visitors since.
-Explore the beautiful country park using scenic paths and trails - each season brings with it ever changing plants and wildlife that you might spy along the way.
 Explore the History Trail and discover formal gardens, the Pinetum which dates back to 1918, the newly planted arboretum, deer park, Kitchen Garden and Motte and Bailey, thought to be the site of the original Kilmarnock Castle.

 Funding for the castle’s refurbishment has been received from Heritage Lottery Fund, Historic Environment Scotland and East Ayrshire Council.
 The funding will allow essential stonework and restoration of the external fabric of the castle building to be carried out, alongside internal modernisation and redisplay of our world class museum collections and exhibition areas.
 Access to the castle is limited during the restoration which will continue until 2021.